wjlroe/wjlroe.github.com/source/_posts/2015-03-23-serial-micro-piano-trio-no-1.md

 <figure class="img fillwidth"><img src="/images/University_of_Sussex_Library.jpg" alt="Sussex Uni Library" title="Sussex Uni Library"><figcaption>Sussex University Library -- Photo Public Domain, Wikipedia, Filtered</figcaption></figure>

+More recently I tracked down a copy so that I could have a go at writing twelve-tone music.
 This book explains the basics of composing in the [twelve tone technique][] created by [Arnold Schoenberg][].
 Some days ago I started playing around with the concepts from that book in [Overtone][].
 It was a lot of fun.

 {% tweet https://twitter.com/wjlroe/status/575775558082150402 %}